A noise bridge is an impedance

 cores seem to be ok for RF, Green cores are for RF supression and

-useless.
+are otherwise useless.
 Yellow cores are ambiguous, they seem to be either

 good for RF or just for suppression service.
 Allways check a mystery